aaron13100/404solution/readme.txt

 = Version 1.5.9 =
 * FIX: Allow creating and editing redirects to external URLs again.
 * Improvement: Add the "create redirect" bulk operation to captured 404s.
+* Improvement: Order posts alphabetically in the dropdown list.

 = Version 1.5.8 =
 * FIX: Store relative URLs correctly (without the "http://" in front).